common-fate/docs-archive/docs/approvals/sso/google.md

 # Google Workspace

 :::info
-Granted user and group sync requires some credentials to be configured in your identity provider account.
-Granted uses [2LO](https://developers.google.com/identity/protocols/oauth2/service-account) authentication to read users and groups from your directory and sync them to an internal database every 5 minutes.
+Granted Approvals user and group sync requires some credentials to be configured in your identity provider account.
+Granted Approvals uses [2LO](https://developers.google.com/identity/protocols/oauth2/service-account) authentication to read users and groups from your directory and sync them to an internal database every 5 minutes.
 :::

 ## Google Setup